-If a student fails to make payment or initiate the installment payment plan by the tuition due date, the student may be institutionally withdrawn from the Bellin College program.
-If a student has not made
+If a student fails to make a payment or initiate the installment payment plan by the tuition due date, the student may be institutionally withdrawn from the Bellin College program.
+If a student has not made adequate payment arrangements, he or she will not be allowed to attend any classes and a hold will be placed on all records.
+The student will be notified of the withdrawal via a certified letter.

-The student may appeal this decision five working days of the receipt date of the certified letter.
-To appeal, the student must make a written request to the Vice President of Business and Finance for reinstatement.
+Students may appeal this decision within five working days of the receipt date of the certified letter.
+To appeal, the student must make a written request to the vice president of business and finance for reinstatement.

-Satisfactory payment arrangements must be agreed upon before the student will be allowed to return to Bellin College classes.
-Tuition and fees charges will be based upon the tuition and fee schedule for semester charges plus the applicable late fee(s) and deferred payment fee.
-Institutional withdrawal decisions will be made in a fair and equitable manner by the Vice President of Business and Finance in conjunction with the Registrar, Bursar, Financial Aid Director, and other applicable college personnel.
+Satisfactory payment arrangements must be agreed upon before the student will be allowed to return to classes.
+Tuition and fee charges are based upon the tuition and fee schedule and the applicable late fee(s) and deferred payment fee.
+Institutional withdrawal decisions will be made in a fair and equitable manner by the vice president of business and finance in conjunction with the Registrar, Bursar, financial aid director and other applicable College personnel.